acapria/BV-BRC-Docs_acapria/docroot/education/index.rst

 ---------------------------
 In congruence with servicing the biomedical research community via the development of robust, bioinformatic tools and services, the BV-BRC is equally commited to servicing the needs of our ever-growing community of educators.
 The *BV-BRC for Educators* community was formally organized to create a centralized network for the creation and publication of educational workspaces, exercises, and workflows by educators, for educators. *BV-BRC for Educators* will be used to support our educational community through:

-* **Open Access**.
+* **Accessiblity**.
 The BV-BRC provides users with free bioinformatic resources, open to all students and instructors registered with the platform.
 * **Reproducibility**.
 The sharing of educational material through public workspaces allows for open access of workflows, exercise documents, and sample data, providing consistent results for both instructors and students.
-* **A simple, graphical user interface**.
+* **A GUI Platform**.
+Our platform prides itself on providing users with dozens of bioinformatic tools, along with millions of curated bacterial and viral genomes, within a simple, graphical user interface.
+Concomitantly, this provides our educational community with a means of integrating bioinformatics into their course curricula without requiring the prerequisites necessary for using traditional bioinformatic tools, such as statistics and experience utilizing a command line interface.
+* **Internally-Managed HPC Systems**.
+Housed at Argonne National Lab, the high-performance computing systems used for running the BV-BRC analytical services are managed autonomously, allowing instructors to support large class sizes without needing to consider how to allocate their available computing power.
+* **Support**.
+Most importantly, the BV-BRC team is readily available to provide support to eductors through our long-standing ticket submission system, as well as our BV-BRC Community Slack Channel.

 * `How to Search for Data in the BV-BRC <https://www.youtube.com/watch?v=FCjAQPBG4po&list=PLWfOyhOW_OasplFHZWMZ_N4xDgZfA_EXi>`_
 * `How to Annotate Viral Genomes in BV-BRC <https://youtu.be/Qt78mzeG64E>`_